razorheadfx/aether_primitives/README.md

 Aether is designed to ease development of SDR applications by providing convenient (low-level) building blocks for common operations.

 ## Examples
-Core operations are implemented in the form of the VecOps trait implemented for Vec/Slice of [num::Complex<f32>](https://docs.rs/num-complex/latest/num_complex/type.Complex32.html) which is C compatible, thus may be used from C.
+Core operations are implemented in the form of the VecOps trait implemented for Vecs/Slices of the C compatible [num::Complex<f32>](https://docs.rs/num-complex/latest/num_complex/type.Complex32.html).

 ```rust
 // #[macro_use] // includes the assert_evm macro